DigiBP/digibp-monterosa/Submission Documents/README.md

 2. On the WordPress website press on "Click here!"
 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/1.website.png)

 3. Fill in the form.
-It is important to enter a valid e-mail adress, otherwise there is no possibility to send you an e-mail.
+It is important to enter a valid e-mail address, otherwise there is no possibility to send you an e-mail.
 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/2.fill_in_the_form.png)

 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/2.fill_in_the_form2.png)